Previous dayFebruary 2, 2026Next day

 123.5 km---✓ ReviewedUSGS →

-At 23:34 UTC on February 2, 2026, a magnitude 3.3 tremor occurred 19 km ESE of Calingasta, Argentina.
-The event originated approximately 123.5 km below the surface, classifying it as intermediate depth.
-Geolocation places the event at -31.391°N, -69.231°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The USGS recorded this magnitude 3.3 earthquake 19 km ESE of Calingasta, Argentina at 23:34 UTC on February 2, 2026.
+This was a intermediate depth earthquake, focused at 123.5 km depth.
+Coordinates: -31.391°, -69.231°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-02